Metroscope-dev/metroscope-modeling-library/.github/PULL_REQUEST_TEMPLATE.md

 You can also fill these out after creating the PR, but make sure to **check them all before submitting your PR for review**.

+GitHub checks:

 - [ ] I have added the appropriate tags, reviewers, projects and linked issues to this PR
+- [ ] I have checked for conflicts with target branch, and merged/rebased in consequence

+Model development checks:

 - [ ] I have performed a self-review of my own code
 - [ ] **I have checked that my changes do not bring any retrocompatibility issue comparing to [MML3-DTG-v2](https://github.com/Metroscope-dev/metroscope-modeling-library/releases/tag/MML3-DTG-v2) version**
 - [ ] Existing tests pass (including Metroscopia !).
 - [ ] I have added/updated tests that prove my development works and does not break anything.

+Library checks:

+- [ ] I have checked in the file explorer that I am not adding duplicate file/folder/package (due to renaming or moving file/package)
+- [ ] I have checked that the packages I upload are stored as separate files

+Documentation checks:

 - [ ] I have made corresponding changes or additions to the documentation
 - [ ] I have added corresponding entries to the [Changelog](../CHANGELOG.md)
-- [ ] I have checked for conflicts with target branch, and merged/rebased in consequence